Chances are good that an overgrown mess is hiding behind your garage door.

 - The zones your garage needs

-- Where each zone should go
+- Where each zone should be

 - How much space each zone should take up

-Then put “keep” items back into place based on the zone in which they belong.
+Then, put “keep” items back into place based on the zone in which they belong.

 5. Store wisely